mdn/yari/deployer/README.md

 You just need a URL (or host name) for an Elasticsearch server and the root of the build directory.
-The command will trawl all `index.json` files and extract all metadata and blocks of prose which gets HTML stripped.
+The command will trawl all `index.json` files and extract all metadata and blocks of prose which get their HTML stripped.
 The command is:

 ```sh